-Lately Published Price 10s.
+Lately Published, Price 10s.

-The first Volume of the Life & Robert Owen, written by

-pondence Effingham Wilson, loyal Exchange, London.
+The first Volume of the Life of Robert Owen, written by himself, with Selections from his Writings and Correspondence.
+Effingham Wilson, Royal Exchange, London.

 Just Published.
 A Supplement to the First Volume of the Life of Robert Owen.
 Containing a collection of Mr. Owen's early Publications, &c.
 Price 10s.